 What the heck is that?
-I used my straight-edged Phillips screwdriver to scrape all those disgusting things off.
-EWWWW.
+I used my flat-edged screwdriver to scrape all those disgusting things off.

 At this point, in spite of not being too impressed with what I saw, I had to continue.

-I had to unscrew a couple screws from the lock.
+I had to unscrew a couple of screws from the face plate.

-To get the mortis lock out, I had to put my screwdriver into where the doorknob was and give it a good pull.
+To get the mortise lock out, I had to put my screwdriver into where the doorknob was and give it a good pull.
 It kind of looks like a cartridge.
-That’s the best way to explain it.
+And the lock fits into a pocket inside the door.

 Here it is coming out of my door.

-So you get a better idea of what a mortis lock looks like, here is a picture of the old and the new-to-me-but-still-100-years-old-lock.
+So you get a better idea of what a mortise lock looks like, here is a picture of the old and the new-to-me-but-still-100-years-old-lock.
 The top square hole is where the doorknob spindle gets threaded through.
-The obviously, closer to the bottom you can see where the key fits.
+Closer to the bottom you can see where the key fits.
 I've been told these things are called mortise lock bodies.

 This is a closer look at the doorknob spindle.
 The holes are for the screw that goes into the neck of the doorknob.
 It keeps the doorknob solidly in place.

 So, I reassembled everything.
-I popped the mortis back into the door slot.
+I popped the mortise back into the door pocket.